-- decreased U.S. and International Natural Gas Pipelines EBIT which primarily reflected lower revenue resulting from uncontracted capacity and lower rates on Great Lakes as well as lower revenue from ANR, partially offset by incremental earnings from the Guadalajara pipeline, which was placed in service in June 2011; - increased Oil Pipelines Comparable EBIT as the Company commenced recording earnings from the Keystone Pipeline System in February 2011 and higher final fixed tolls for the Cushing Extension and the Wood River/Patoka sections which came into effect in July 2012 and May 2011, respectively, as well as higher volumes; - decreased Energy Comparable EBIT primarily as a result of the Sundance A PPA force majeure, a decrease in Equity Income from Bruce Power primarily due to lower volumes resulting from increased planned outage days, lower realized power prices and reduced waterflows at U.S. hydro facilities and lower Natural Gas Storage revenue, partially offset by higher contributions from Eastern Power primarily due to higher Bécancour contractual earnings and incremental earnings from Montagne-Sèche and phase one of Gros-Morne which were placed in service in November 2011; - decreased Comparable Interest Expense primarily due to lower interest expense on amounts due to TransCanada Corporation (TransCanada), partially offset by the negative impact of a stronger U.S. dollar on U.S. dollar-denominated interest, incremental interest expense on new debt issues in 2012 and 2011 and lower capitalized interest as assets under construction were placed in service; - increased Comparable Interest Income and Other due to gains in 2012 compared to losses in 2011 on translation of foreign denominated working capital balances; and - decreased Comparable Income Taxes primarily due to lower pre-tax earnings in 2012 compared to 2011.
+- decreased U.S. and International Natural Gas Pipelines EBIT which primarily reflected lower revenue resulting from uncontracted capacity and lower rates on Great Lakes as well as lower revenue from ANR, partially offset by incremental earnings from the Guadalajara pipeline, which was placed in service in June 2011; - increased Oil Pipelines Comparable EBIT as the Company commenced recording earnings from the Keystone Pipeline System in February 2011 and higher final fixed tolls for the Cushing Extension and the Wood River/Patoka sections which came into effect in July 2012 and May 2011, respectively, as well as higher volumes; - decreased Energy Comparable EBIT primarily as a result of the Sundance A PPA force majeure, a decrease in Equity Income from Bruce Power primarily due to lower volumes resulting from increased planned outage days, lower realized power prices and reduced waterflows at U.S. hydro facilities and lower Natural Gas Storage revenue, partially offset by higher contributions from Eastern Power primarily due to higher Bécancour contractual earnings and incremental earnings from Montagne-Sèche and phase one of Gros-Morne which were placed in service in November 2011; - increased Comparable Interest Expense due to the negative impact of a stronger U.S. dollar on U.S. dollar-denominated interest, incremental interest expense on new debt issues in 2012 and 2011 and lower capitalized interest as assets under construction were placed in service; - increased Comparable Interest Income and Other due to gains in 2012 compared to losses in 2011 on translation of foreign denominated working capital balances; and - decreased Comparable Income Taxes primarily due to lower pre-tax earnings in 2012 compared to 2011.